sujitsaintly5/Port_Scanner_Tool1/README.md

 <h3>Imports</h3>

 <h4>socket:</h4> This library is essential for network operations.
 It allows us to create sockets, connect to hosts, and send/receive data.
 threading: This library provides support for creating and managing threads, enabling concurrent execution of the port_scan function.
 queue: This library is used to create a thread-safe queue, which is crucial for coordinating the work of multiple threads.
-The queue holds the list of ports to be scanned. port_scan Function
+The queue holds the list of ports to be scanned.

+<h4>port_scan Function</h4>

 This function takes the target_host and port as input.
 It creates a socket using socket.socket(socket.AF_INET, socket.SOCK_STREAM) (AF_INET for IPv4, SOCK_STREAM for TCP).